Scientific Committee

 Farzana Khan, Bangladesh

-Dr. Farzana Khan, a physician and CEO of the Fasiuddin Khan Research Foundation (FKRF), is currently pursuing a PhD in Global Health at the University of Edinburgh.
+Dr. Farzana Khan, a physician and CEO of the Fasiuddin Khan Research Foundation (FKRF) with a PhD in Global Health at the University of Edinburgh.
 Her research focuses on examining the impact and processes of delivering quality palliative care in humanitarian settings of low- and middle-income countries (LMICs), which is a global commitment and an essential health service under Universal Health Coverage.
 She has collaborated closely with the UN-International Organization for Migration (IOM) in Cox's Bazar to establish palliative care in Rohingya refugee camps in Bangladesh.
 Dr. Khan has also been instrumental in establishing the Palliative Medicine Department and MD course in Palliative Medicine at the Bangabandhu Sheikh Mujib Medical University (BSMMU).
 She has also played a key role in advocating for changes to the Bangladesh Narcotics Law, making it more accessible for patients experiencing severe chronic pain.

 Phil Larkin, Switzerland